CodeYourFuture/JavaScript-Core-3-Homework/week-3/Homework/mandatory/2-exercises/exercise-2/exercise-2.md

 ## Task 1

-- In `exercise-2.js` write a program that will display the names of the people who belong to the Gryffindor house.
+- In `exercise-2.js` write a program that will take the `hogwarts` array as input and display the names of the people who belong to the Gryffindor house.
 - Use array destructuring to extract the values you need out of the array.

 ### Expected result